Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 With this Rome in a Day tour with Walks of Italy, you'll see the Colosseum, Vatican, Pantheon, and much more, all in one day - including transfers!

-The Roman Pantheon is open Mon – Sat: 9 am - 7.30 pm and Sun: 9 am –6 pm.
-There is no cost.
+The Roman Pantheon is open Mon – Sat: 9 am - 6.30 pm and Sun: 9 am – 6 pm.
+As of July 3, 2023, it will cost 5€ to visit the Pantheon.

 Visit my dedicated page to find out how to book your Pantheon tickets.